Coming up with great PR ideas is a tough job.

 Why are people so interested in these topics?
 Is there any truth to any of them, or are they rumours?
 Are there, in fact, quite severe underpinnings to some of these topics that deserve an open debate?

-Make a list of the most used keyword searches used by people who land on your website.
+Make a list of the most used keywords used by people who land on your website.

-Providing education for free is perhaps one of the most underestimated PR tactics.
+Providing online education for free is perhaps one of the most under-utilised PR tactics out there.
 People go online to learn about particular matters — and sometimes, these matters align with existing in-house expertise.

 Keyword research is an excellent approach to getting accurate data on pain points.
 And this information should help you develop highly relevant PR ideas.